Yadav-Sagar/Hotel-Cancelation-Prediction/README.md

 # Hotel-Cancellation-Prediction
-In this project i used differenct machine learning algorithms to predict the cancelation of hotel booking .
+In this project i used different machine learning algorithms to predict the cancelation of hotel booking .